MIT-Senseable-City-Lab/octopus-documentation/docs/run/case1.md

 :::warning

-This guide assumes that you already have built an octopus to monitor temperature and humidity.
+This guide assumes that you already have built an Octopus to monitor temperature and humidity.

 :::